How to Install OpenJDK 21 on Debian 13, 12 and 11

-Java 21 is still the target release for many Spring Boot 3.x services, Gradle builds, and application servers, but Debian does not package it the same way on every stable release.
-If you need to install OpenJDK 21 on Debian, the clean path depends on whether you are on Debian 13 (Trixie) or one of the older stable releases.
+Java 21 is still the target release for many Spring Boot 3.x services, Gradle builds, and application servers, but Debian does not package it the same way on every supported release.
+If you need to install OpenJDK 21 on Debian, the clean path depends on whether you are on Debian 13 (Trixie), Debian 12 (Bookworm), or Debian 11 (Bullseye).

 Debian 13 carries openjdk-21-jdk in the default APT sources, while Debian 12 (Bookworm) and Debian 11 (Bullseye) need Eclipse Temurin from Adoptium instead.
 After Java 21 is in place, you can verify java and javac, switch active JDKs with update-alternatives, set JAVA_HOME, fix the common package-name error, and remove the packages cleanly later.